senecajs/senecajs.org/src/pages/plugins/index.md

 [settings-npm-downloads]: https://img.shields.io/npm/dm/seneca-settings.svg?style=flat-square
 [settings-npm-url]: https://npmjs.org/package/seneca-settings

-Settings rich settings for user accounts, can handle many different types of values including ratings, toggles, colors and ranges.
+Rich settings for user accounts.
+Can handle many different types of values including ratings, toggles, colors and ranges.

-## Storage Plugins
+## Storage plugins
 Storage plugins work with our built-in [Entity API]().
-Storage plugins can be used on a per entity basis so feel free to mix and match.
-Each plugin is named after the storage it supports, making finding the right solution a simple task.
+Storage plugins can be used on a per-entity basis so feel free to mix and match.
+Each plugin is named after the storage it supports, making it simple to find the right solution.

 ### [Mongo Store](https://npmjs.org/package/seneca-mongo-store)
 [![version][mongo-store-npm-version]][mongo-store-npm-url]